-We will soon be posting more comments from other experts on the importance of effective place branding (a.k.a. destination branding) as a strategy for accelerated job and wealth creation in a global economy.
+As we receive them, we will continue to post comments from experts on the importance of effective place branding (a.k.a. destination branding, community branding, nation branding) as a strategy for better enabling residents to achieve their dreams.

 You have accomplished a great deal with your Strengthening Brand America initiative.
 Keep up the good work.